NoobTool/Predicting_energy_usage/README.md

 # RoadMap

 The second assignment is a full-fledged project with expectations equivalent to professional levels.
 Thus, we will take a step-by-step approach to make sure that we establish everything carefully and in a very elaborate manner.
+The trello project board can be found at https://trello.com/b/EpMvx3jO/kanban-dev-board .

 ```diff